Early in my ministry, I met a sweet widow named Marie. Marie was a godly woman. She was a poet, a prayer warrior, and a lover of Scripture.

 Chronological Reading Plan

 In this article titled, “Why you should consider reading the Bible chronologically,” author Trevin Wax writes, “This plan takes you through the Bible’s grand narrative, so that you can follow the storyline chronologically, helping you see how the Bible fits together to tell one big story that points to Jesus Christ.”
-The CSB Day-By-Day Chronological Bible incorporates daily readings from author and New Testament professor George Guthrie’s “Read the Bible for Life” plan.
-I have previously used this plan and love it so much I will be using it again in 2019.

 Developed by and named for the 19th century Scottish minister Robert Murray M’Cheyne, this plan takes readers through the Old Testament once and the New Testament and Psalms twice over the course of a year.
 Each day includes readings from two Old Testament passages, one New Testament passage and a passage from either the Psalms or the Gospels.
-The Baptist State Convention of North Carolina’s Embrace Women’s Evangelism and Discipleship Ministry is encouraging N.C.
-Baptists to utilize this plan as part of its Bible reading challenge in the coming year.

 Moravian Daily Text

-This past year, I used the Moravian Daily Texts in my daily Bible reading.
+A couple of years ago, I used the Moravian Daily Texts in my daily Bible reading.
 The first printed edition, known as Die Losungen (Watchwords), was published in 1731.
 The readings were organized by Count Zinzendorf for the Bohemian and Moravian refugees who had settled on his estate fleeing persecution.
 This is the same plan that Dietrich Bonhoeffer used.
 The plan takes readers through the Old Testament and New Testament in two years and the Psalms each year.
 It is a little more liturgical in that the Sunday readings are based on the church calendar.
 Using this plan served as a reminder not only of power of the Word, but the great providence of God in preserving His Word throughout the generations of the church.
 It has helped me understand that I am a part of something bigger than my own spiritual growth, a great tradition of discipleship.

 No matter which plan you choose, make a commitment to engage with the Bible in the year ahead.
 As Don Whitney, author of Spiritual Disciplines for the Christian Life, has said, “No one is changed by an unread Bible.”